vuestorefront/storefront-ui/apps/docs/components/customization/theming.md

 # Theming

+UI colors are based on 10-tone Tailwind default color palette, normalized so that each color at the same brightness level meets identical minimum accessibility requirements.

 To help you build your storefront, Storefront UI adds additional colors following Tailwind's shading conventions.
 These can be customized customized with CSS variables or Tailwind configuration to match your design system.

 ## Default Values